 For girls, you get to choose from a variety of detailing options, like gather-front tucks, Peter Pan collar, or ribbon bow short sleeves.
-For boys, there are also eye-catching patterned non-uniform shirts at prices lower than what you would pay at discount stores.
+For boys, there are also eye-catching patterned non-uniform shirts at prices similar to or lower than what you would pay at discount stores.

 3. Old Navy.
 Similarly to The Children's Place, you'll get a wide variety of colors and styles at Old Navy without breaking the bank.
-Some of their items don't always look as high-quality as the other stores I mentioned, so I would use them mainly for accent pieces or accessories.
+Their colors are always on-trend, making it a go-to for centering your kid's outfit around a particular pop of color.

 Of course you can also pair any of these items with pieces you find on sale at discount stores.